AreebaAliAsghar/my-first-repo/README.md

 Final merged content with both changes included.

 This is a mistake in README.
-I am your collaborator and I added this line into your readme file.
+I am your collaborator and I added this line into your readme file!